IDCI-Consulting/HelloWorldBundle/templates/contents/cv/baptiste_bouchereau_en.md

 _Since 2015_

-  - Independent at IDCI-CONSULTING | Analyst & Engineer
+  - Associate at IDCI-CONSULTING | Analyst & Engineer

 _2016_

-  - 7 months mission at Courbevoie.
-Backend development of the Carglass France new website
+  - 7 months mission in Paris in Carglass, the france's leading vehicle glass repair and replacement group.
+I was part of the team reworking the new Carglass website with the Symfony2 framework.
   - Teached professionalizing [courses](https://www.idci-consulting.fr/en/courses#symfony2) on Symfony framework
   - Created a [SVG editor](https://github.com/IDCI-Consulting/SvgEditor) in JavaScript for a marketing operation
   - Teached at Lyon 1 University, E-business class - Prestashop courses